This article contains the following information

 Campaigns are activities such as school presentations or tabling events that are designed to generate sending leads.
 Of course, most campaigns also generate hosting leads too.
 The process of recording campaigns in Global Link started in 2013, and instructions for recording campaigns can be found here.
 To see campaigns that happened in a particular school, click on the Campaigns tab here:

 The School's Contact Log

 The school's Contact Log is where you can keep track of what contacts you have had with the school and what the results were.
 Perhaps you had a meeting with a guidance counselor to discuss school policies, or you dropped off a thank you gift for the school's support of AFS.
 These things are helpful to record to help avoid duplication of effort and to see a history of past contacts.
 Note: you can click on the Subject line of any recorded contacts to see more details.
 Or click New Contact Log to record your own contact.

-This section will discuss both the TDS Dashboard as well as searching for all schools in a particular county or school district.
+This section will discuss both the Staff Dashboard as well as searching for all schools in a particular county or school district.

-When wanting to look up all of the schools in your team or a particular community or zip code range, please use the handy feature called the TDS Dashboard under Organization here:
+When wanting to look up all of the schools in your team or a particular community or zip code range, please use the handy feature called the Schools Dashboard under Organization here: